ropensci/nasapower/cran-comments.md

 0 errors | 0 warnings | 1 note

-## Bug fixes
+# Bug fixes

-- Fixes bug where .met files were not created properly including where "radn" and "rain" col headers were reversed
+- Fixes bug where missing values in POWER data were not properly replaced with `NA` in `tibble` output

-## Major changes

-- Change how `GLOBAL` values are requested.
-This is now specified in `lonlat` in conjunction with `temporal_average = CLIMATOLOGY`.
+- Fixes bug in documentation for `create_icasa()` where the parameter for `file_out` was misidentified as just `file`

 ## Minor changes

-- Adds example of fetching climate for a single point

-- Fixes bug where CLIMATE could not be requested for a single point

-- Refactor code to split internal functions by functionality and add more complete test coverage
+- Users are now notified if creating a .met file that has any missing values through a console message and .csv file being written to disk to accompany the resulting .met file describing which values are missing

 ## Reverse dependencies